Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Illustrative Examples of Two-step Transportability in MAICs/STCs

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \item Mean difference, estimated via linear regression \item Log odds ratio, estimated via logistic regression \item Log risk ratio, estimated via log-binomial regression \item Difference in restricted mean survival time (RMST), estimated using Weibull regression \item Log ratio of RMST, also estimated using Weibull regression \end{enumerate}

 For each analysis, we specified a regression model characterizing the true relative effects of \(B\) vs. \(A\) and \(C\) vs. \(A\), adjusting for a single covariate \(X\) that is both an effect modifier and prognostic factor (i.e., the true outcome model). \(X\) was uniformly distributed with mean \(\mu_{X(P)}\) (which is specific to a given population P) and a fixed range of 2: \(X\sim \mathrm{Unif}(\mu_{X(P)},\ \mathrm{range} = 2)\).
 This corresponds to the type of outcome regression model commonly estimated in STC and ML-NMR. \(X\) was centered at the mean of the comparator population.
 We simulate 21 populations with \(\mu_{X(P)}\) values ranging from -0.5 to 0.5 in increments of 0.05, with each population comprising one million individuals.
+Note that, in all illustrative examples, simulation was used only to approximate the specified covariate distributions and compute population-level estimands via Monte Carlo integration.

 To investigate the transportability properties of each effect measure, we derive marginal and population-average conditional effects for \(B\) vs. \(C\) in each simulated population.
 The relative effect in the comparator population (where \(\mu_{X} = 0\)) represents the adjusted result that would be estimated via MAIC or STC under the conditional transportability assumption.
 Equality of the effect estimate across all 21 populations would indicate direct transportability of \(\Delta_{BC}\) (i.e., Step 2 in MAICs and STCs).